 No accounts.
 No API keys to paste.
 Download from the App Store, open it, and start speaking — Tactu handles the rest.

-Open the app, hit the red button, describe what you feel — any language, no medical vocabulary required.
+Open the app, hold the record button, describe what you feel — any language, no medical vocabulary required.
 Prefer typing?
 There's a field for that too.

-AI extracts an NRS score, body locations, contributing factors, and writes a clinical note.
-Correct anything with one tap before you save.
+AI extracts severity, body locations, contributing factors, foods, and writes a clinical note.
+Correct anything — including the entry type — with one tap before you save.

 Before your appointment, generate the Doctor Report.
 Your doctor gets narrative, stats, triggers, and context — in the time it takes to read one page.